 All the 1987 villains were delegated to this status during the Turtles Forever movie, mainly because they were stupid enough to release Ch'rell from his cosmic prison.

-Sgt Blob, Frizz and Nug start off as this in The Dreamstone, blundering mooks for Zordrak, who constantly fall against the heroes in their attempts to steal their MacGuffin, and even described by the latter as "tiresome".
-Later seasons toy with this a little, since while still rather ineffectual, the heroes are actually degraded to be almost as bad.
-It helps they and Urpgor seem to be the only members of the villain army (the Big Bad himself included) that actually do anything.
+Sgt Blob, Frizz and Nug are this in The Dreamstone, blundering mooks for Zordrak, who constantly fall against the heroes in their attempts to steal their MacGuffin, and even described by the latter as "tiresome".

 The Amoeba Boys from The Powerpuff Girls.
 Their attempts at villainy are truly pathetic, although they manage to do something by accident that requires the girls' assistance to rectify.